NewGround-LLC/psistats/README.md

 3. With found optimal number of SVD dimensions the dimensionality reduction should be performed using [svd_varimax.R](src/svd_varimax.R) script.
 4. The linear/logistic regression analysis can be performed with [regression_analysis.R](src/regression_analysis.R) script using as input the users-likes matrix with reduced features dimensions prepared in previous step.
 5. The experiments with predictive models based on neural networks can be executed by running corresponding shell scripts mentioned above.

+## Authors

+This source code maintained and managed by Iaroslav Omelianenko (NewGround LLC)

 [1]:https://www.tensorflow.org/install/
 [2]:https://cran.r-project.org/manuals.html